HackathonHackers/org/README.md

 - Modifying the sidebar
 - Adding a newly appointed admin

-There is only one active admin, though the creator of the group exists on the panel, only to ensure that no newly added admin ever reaches a point where they refuse to give up ownership of the group when their term has ended.
+There is only one active admin.

 The Subgroup Leaders have the power to call for a new election to take place, and the admin can choose whether or not to participate.
-The admin can retain their position either until they choose to reliquish it, or a new admin has been elected.
-The inactive admin has no authority over the active admin, nor the group as a whole, unless explicitly called upon by the Subgroup Leaders to transition power from the current admin to the newly elected admin.
+The admin can retain their position either until they assign an interim administrator, or a new admin has been elected.
+The (interim) admin is expected to add the winner of the election as an administrator and remove themselves within 24 hours of it concluding.

 Subgroup Leadership
 ----